Written by

 Vain RoweIf you have a Mac running slow and responding tardily, the priority solution is to replace the lagging machine with a brand-new one.
 While making use of a new SSD with macOS on your Mac is the subordinate selection.

 If you have no plan to make a replacement for your old sport, taking the second choice is also good.
-Yet installing macOS on the new SSD is not just as easy as apple pie.
+Yet installing macOS on the new SSD or a wiped Mac is not just as easy as apple pie.
 There are indicated steps and procedures you should perform with carefulness.

 Don't be upset, this article from iBoysoft tells you how to install Mac OS on a new SSD in 2 effective ways.
 All you need is to follow the instructions to complete the installation tasks with your patience.
 Let's get started then.